-Due to the impact of COVID-19, ongoing travel restrictions and limited access to ports around the world, in March 2020, the Company implemented a voluntary suspension of all cruise voyages across its three brands.
-As of June 30, 2021, none of our ships were operating with guests on board; however, all of our brands have announced resumption of cruise voyages by September 30, 2021 as part of our phased return to service and two ships have currently commenced voyages.
+Due to the impact of COVID-19, travel restrictions and limited access to ports around the world, in March 2020, the Company implemented a voluntary suspension of all cruise voyages across its three brands.
+As of the date hereof, 11 of our ships were operating with guests on board as part of our phased return to service.
 Significant events affecting travel, including COVID-19, typically have an impact on demand for cruise vacations, with the full extent of the impact generally determined by the length of time the event influences travel decisions.
 We believe the ongoing effects of COVID-19 on our operations and global bookings have had, and will continue to have, a significant impact on our financial results and liquidity, and such negative impact may continue well beyond the containment of the pandemic.

 In January 2021, we amended our Senior Secured Credit Facility to further defer certain amortization payments due prior to June 30, 2022 and to waive certain financial and other covenants through December 31, 2022.
 In February 2021, we amended certain of our export-credit backed facilities to further defer amortization payments through March 31, 2022, and we amended all of our export-credit backed facilities to suspend certain financial covenants through December 31, 2022.
-In connection with such amendments of our Secured Credit Facility and our export-credit backed facilities, our minimum liquidity requirement was increased to \$200 million and such requirement applies through December 31, 2022.
+In connection with such amendments of our Senior Secured Credit Facility and our export-credit backed facilities, our minimum liquidity requirement was increased to \$200 million and such requirement applies through December 31, 2022.
 In March 2021, the Company received additional financing through various debt financings and an equity offering, collectively totaling approximately \$2.7 billion in gross proceeds.
 From the proceeds, approximately \$1.5 billion was used to extinguish debt.
-Refer to Note 6 - "Long-Term Debt" for further details of the above transactions.
+In November 2021, the Company executed a \$1 billion commitment through August 15, 2022 that provides additional liquidity to the Company.
+Refer to Note 7 - "Long-Term Debt" for further details of the above transactions.

-In the second quarter of 2021, we announced a phased relaunch of certain cruise voyages beginning in July 2021 with our ships initially operating at reduced occupancy levels.
-The Company has announced its phased relaunch plans for all 28 ships across its three brands which began with Norwegian Jade on July 25, 2021 and continues through April 1, 2022.
-The first cruise to commence in the U.S. was on August 7, 2021 with Norwegian Encore sailing to Alaska from Seattle.
-The Company expects to have approximately 40% of capacity operating by September 30, 2021 and approximately 75% by December 31, 2021 with the full fleet expected to be back in operation by April 1, 2022.
-The timing for bringing our ships back to service and the percentage of our fleet in service will depend on a number of factors including, but not limited to, the duration and extent of the COVID-19 pandemic, further resurgences and new more contagious and/or vaccine-resistant variants of COVID-19, the availability, distribution, rate of public acceptance and efficacy of vaccines and therapeutics for COVID-19, our ability to comply with governmental regulations, port availability, travel restrictions, bans and advisories, and our ability to re-staff our ships and implement new health and safety protocols.
+In the third quarter of 2021, we began a phased relaunch of certain cruise voyages with our ships initially operating at reduced occupancy levels.
+The Company continues to execute on the phased relaunch plans for its 28-ship fleet.
+The Company expects to have approximately 75% of capacity operating by December 31, 2021 with the full fleet expected to be back in operation by April 1, 2022.
+The timing for bringing our ships back to service, the level of occupancy on our ships and the percentage of our fleet in service will depend on a number of factors including, but not limited to, the duration and extent of the COVID-19 pandemic, further resurgences and new more contagious and/or vaccine-resistant variants of COVID-19, the availability, distribution, rate of public acceptance and efficacy of vaccines and therapeutics for COVID-19, our ability to comply with governmental regulations, port availability, travel restrictions, bans and advisories, and our ability to re-staff our ships and implement new health and safety protocols.

 The estimation of our future cash flow projections includes numerous assumptions that are subject to various risks and uncertainties.
-Upon the relaunch of cruise voyages, our principal assumptions for future cash flow projections include:
+Our principal assumptions for future cash flow projections include:

-- Expected gradual phased relaunch at reduced occupancy levels, increasing over time until we reach historical occupancy levels; - Forecasted cash collections primarily upon completion of future voyages and the payment of cash refunds for any further cancellations, in accordance with the terms of our credit card processing agreements (see Note 9 "Commitments and Contingencies"); and - Expected incremental expenses for resumption of cruise voyages, including the maintenance of and compliance with additional health and safety protocols.
+- Expected gradual phased return to service at reduced occupancy levels, increasing over time until we reach historical occupancy levels; - Forecasted cash collections primarily upon completion of future voyages and the payment of cash refunds for any further cancellations, in accordance with the terms of our credit card processing agreements (see Note 10 "Commitments and Contingencies"); and - Expected incremental expenses for resumption of cruise voyages, including the maintenance of and compliance with additional health and safety protocols.